Xilinx/SME-Developer-Labs/FILTER2D_Lab.md

 	- It processes this image 10 times (```-n``` argument)
 	- It uses a FPGA binary with 1 kernel (```-x``` argument)

 1. Note the performance difference between the FPGA-accelerated and CPU-only executions of the 2D image filtering function.
-With a single kernel, the accelerated version is already 16x faster than the multi-threaded CPU version.
+With a single kernel, the accelerated version is already more than 20x faster than the multi-threaded CPU version.

 1. Now perform the same run using 3 kernels instead of 1.
 	```sh
 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga.3k.hw.xilinx_aws-vu9p-f1_4ddr-xpr-2pr_4_0.awsxclbin
 	```

-1. Compare the new performance numbers and confirm that with 3 kernels performance is 48x faster than the multi-threaded CPU version.
+1. Compare the new performance numbers.

 ### Summary